masterkram/bytehub/docs/StudyNotes/Module1/IntroductionToCS/OS&CN/CN.md

 protocols above IP
 + Multiple link layer and physical layer below IP
-+ “IP is the glue that binds the Internet together”

 ### Addressing in the Internet
 IP address: Unique address showing the recipient

-+ Computers on the Internet
-(“hosts'') are identified by an
+Computers on the Internet are identified by IP
-address:
+addresses:
 + a 32-bit number, for example:
 10000010 01011001 00000011
 11111001